Your Complete Guide To The Yorkshire Terrier!

-They need careful handling, frequent meals and regular grooming
+They need careful handling, frequent meals and regular grooming.

 Take a big role in making sure your puppy is socialised to lots of different animals and people.

-In conclusion, if you are looking for a tiny, lively, feisty new member of the family, you could do a lot worse than adopting a Yorkie.
+If you are looking for a tiny, lively, feisty new member of the family, you could do a lot worse than adopting a Yorkie.

-Your miniature friend will provide you with plenty of fun and enthusiasm during the day.
+Your little friend will provide you with plenty of fun and enthusiasm during the day.